Hello and welcome.

-Hello and welcome to another painting guide.
-This time we’ll be looking at how to get the Black armour finish for Pre-Heresy and Heresy era X Legion, The Iron Hands.
+Today I will be demonstrating how to get the coal black armour finish for Pre-Heresy and Horus Heresy era Iron Hands.

-The first stage of this was the Forge World silver basecoat that I demonstrated in another post.
-Once you’ve done that you can follow this guide.
+The first stage of this was the Forge World silver basecoat that I demonstrated in this post.
+Which should look something like this:

-This was then sprayed on in three different coats, allowing time to dry in between.
+This was then sprayed on in three different coats, as it’s a clear colour, to allow it to build up.
+Allow time to dry in between:

-The next step is to spray some GW Druchii Violet wash in patches over the model.
+Once the smoke and yellow layer is dry, the next step is to spray some Citadel Druchii Violet wash in patches over the model.
 This will give the look of small oil leaks, and add to the general sheen.
-As it’s a wash, I didn’t bother thinning it for the airbrush.
+I didn’t thin this, as usually washes are thin enough for the airbrush:

-More random splotches, but this time with Tamiya Clear Green, which just looks nice under the finished coat.
-I’ve seen people do this with lots of green, but I think it looks better with a slight burst from the airbrush – nice and subtle.
-(This was thinned 50:50)
+After that, I airbrushed some more patches, but this time with Tamiya Clear Green, which gives a colour gradient from purple, to green, and catches the light light oil.
+(I’ve seen people do this with lots of green, but I think it looks better with a slight burst from the airbrush ) Like the smoke and yellow, I thinned this by 2:1 paint to thinner:

-Next, go back over the purple to really reinforce this colour, and to blend it in with the green.
+Next, go back over the purple to reinforce it, and to blend it in with the green.
 This second purple stage can, and possibly should overlap the green.
-There is a slight difference, but it’s noticeable.
-The purple is stronger.
+You will notice afterwards that the purple is stronger:

-Finally, we want to get the black tone as they are looking a bit too colourful and a bit too smoky at the moment.
+Finally, we want to get the black tone as they are looking a bit too colourful and a bit too smoky/brown at the moment.

 And that’s the basecoat done.
-It’s very glossy at the moment (which some people may like), but you will find once you use a matt varnish this will die down, and the colours will also darken giving you a proper oily black tone.
-(As you can see in the finshed pictures below)
+It’s very glossy at the moment.
+Some people may like the glossy look, but if you want the real black look then you will need to use a matt varnish.
+The colours will also darken giving you a proper oily black tone.
+I wouldn’t normally do this until I had finished the whole model, but you can see the effect below:

-I will do another blog post soon about how to do the details, legion badges, decals, and basing soon.
+Check back soon to see how to do the details, legion badges, decals, and basing.